 Water is the best beverage for breastfeeding parents.
 Aim to drink at least 8 cups of water a day to not only quench your thirst (many parents feel thirsty while breastfeeding), but to also help maintain your breastmilk supply.
 After all, up to 88% of your breastmilk is water!
 To help get enough, drink a glass of water when your thirsty and every time you breastfeed.
 Up your intake if your urine is dark yellow or infrequent or your mouth is dry.

-Breastfeeding Nutrition & Safety
+Breastfeeding Nutrition and Safety:

 REFERENCES